 LC Sorta Goes Without Saying Note

 Sorta goes without saying, but for this recipe you’ll need a madeleine pan, which is a metal mold with scallop-shaped indentations that result in madeleine-shaped cakey cookies.
-You can find them at just about any cookware store and, natch, online.
+You can find the pans at just about any cookware store and, natch, at countless online purveyors.

 - Quick Glance